Falkland Palace: Gardens

 Falkland Palace stands on three hectares of ground on a sandstone ridge which is dominated by the Lomond Hills in the background.
-Those walking around the garden will see a distinct and overlapping timeline which reveals the ever-changing purpose and style of the grounds.

 The first record of a garden here was in 1451.
 In 1500, a new gardener, John Strathachin or Strachen, was to be paid 4 merks yearly with grazing for his horse and cows.
 He was to provide fruit, onions and herbs.
 At that time the garden had a courtyard and stables in the gatehouse, where King James IV kept his great Belgian steed.
 There was also a fish pond which provided the King with fresh fish.
 Fruit, vegetables and herbs were grown in the area for the royal plate and meat could be hunted in the ancient forest (known as Falkland Forest) surrounding the Palace, by hawking and hunting wild boar and deer.

 James VI met the English ambassadors Sir Robert Bowes and Sir William Bowes in the garden at 8 o'clock on 21 June 1597 and listened to their speeches about border affairs.
 In August 1602 James VI received the French ambassador, the Baron de Tour, in the garden.
 They talked for three quarters of an hour and the ambassador made the king laugh.
 A few days later they hunted together in the park.

 Garden designer Percy Cane redesigned the gardens in the 1940s.
 He had designed the palace grounds at Addis Ababa in Ethiopia.
 Cane was born and educated in Essex where he studied horticulture and architecture.
 In 1930 Cane founded and edited the quarterly journal Garden Design and wrote many books on garden design.
 Cane's style can best be described as Arts and Crafts and his curvy borders were seen as innovatory at the time.

 Conservation in the garden is achieved through general maintenance, which includes clearing leaves, mowing the main lawn, tidying the flower beds and planting, enhancing and creating wildlife habitats.
 A wildflower meadow, native hedges and spring flowering bulbs have been planted to provide food and protection to various small insects and small mammals.
 Conservation means work has to be carried out in a sympathetic way throughout property, not only to the aesthetics and history of the palace but also for the climbing plants and bats that live in the cellars.
 Bats are endangered and protected in Scotland and it is important that they are not disturbed.
 The walls of the palace have been repointed (replacing the cement between the stones) and replaced with lime mortar which is a traditional material and better suited for this purpose as it is breathable and prevents dampening.